taicout6/Cainan6697/README.md

 <!--
 **Cainan6697/Cainan6697** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-My name is Cainan from Brazil.
+My name is Taina from Brazil.
 I am currently studying Software Development at [Trybe](https://www.betrybe.com/).